-Heading north-east we pass through to the relaxed northern beach suburbs of Queenscliff, Freshwater Bay and Curl Curl beaches before arriving at the seaside suburb of Manly.
+Heading north-east we pass through some the stunning harbourside suburbs before arriving at the seaside village of Manly.
 With its stretches of sunny beaches dotted with sunbathers, surfers and Norfolk Pine trees it is a far cry from the faster-paced southern shores.
 Enjoy an afternoon ice cream or coffee as you stroll the Manly Corso, an open air mall which connects the surf beach to the gentle harbour beach and ferry terminal

 Ride the Manly Ferry across the Harbour

 Instead of driving back to the city, you can choose to ride the famous Green and Gold Manly Ferry on a 30 minute trip across Sydney Harbour.
 Cruise past the Sydney Opera House and enjoy the amazing views.
 You will arrive at Circular Quay where you can wander this vibrant district, before you make your own way back to your hotel.